-Over the years 1966-2019, 689 storms in the North Atlantic meet the 3-day threshold.
-Figure 2 shows some basic statistics for speed and accelerations as a function of latitude for Atlantic storms.
-Tropical cyclone locations are sorted in $10^{\circ}$ -wide latitude bins and all instances classified as non-tropical were excluded.
+for speed and accelerations as a function of latitude for Atlantic storms.
+Tropical-cyclone locations are sorted in 10° wide latitude bins, and all instances classified as non-tropical were excluded.
 Table 1 provides the same data.
-The average speed of all North Atlantic tropical cyclones (including over-land) is about 21 km/hr.
-As expected, tropical cyclone speed clearly varies with latitude.
+The average speed of all North Atlantic tropical cyclones (including over land) is about 21 km h-1.
+As expected, tropical-cyclone speed clearly varies with latitude.
 It is lower in the subtropics as compared to other latitudes.
-It increases sharply in the vicinity of $40^{\circ}$ N. The tangential acceleration, as defined in equation 1, can be positive or negative.
-The mean and median tangential acceleration remains near-zero equatorward of $30^{\circ}$ N. This suggests that tropical cyclones in this region tend to translate steadily, or are equally likely to accelerate and decelerate.
-The tangential acceleration is substantially positive poleward of $30^{\circ}$ N. Tropical cyclones in these latitudes are subject to rapid acceleration.
-For example, the mean tangential acceleration in the $30^{\circ} - 40^{\circ}$ N latitude band is about 5.0 km/hr day $^{-1}$ .
+It increases sharply in the vicinity of 40° N. The tangential acceleration, as defined in Eq.
+(1), can be positive or negative.
+The mean and median tangential acceleration remains near-zero equatorward of 30° N. This suggests that tropical cyclones in this region tend to translate steadily or are equally likely to accelerate and decelerate.
+The tangential acceleration is substantially positive poleward of 30° N. Tropical cyclones in these latitudes are subject to rapid acceleration.
+For example, the mean tangential acceleration in the 30-40° N latitude band is about $5.0 \,\mathrm{km} \,\mathrm{h}^{-1} \,\mathrm{d}^{-1}$.
 The curvature acceleration, by our definition, takes only positive values and steadily increases with latitude.
-The distributions of tropical cyclone speed and tangential acceleration are relatively symmetric about the median value as compared to the curvature acceleration.
+The distributions of tropical-cyclone speed and tangential acceleration are relatively symmetric about the median value as compared to the curvature acceleration.